colebermudez/dragonlance-site/README.md

 Information will be regularly updated with all available info after players reach and visit locations across the map and meet new NPCs.

+## To-do
+- Fix NPC sidebar links (From .md to html links)
+- Update Northern Ergoth Locations when party arrives

 ### To-do for later
-- Fix sidebar alignment (fix known but doesn't work in practice.
-Ansalon Map works but not PC pages)
+- Fix sidebar alignment
 - Remove graph from all pages that have it